 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
 Arguments: nSvcType byVal nSvcType AS INTEGER This is zero for a SECONDARY service and 1 for a PRIMARY service.
-All other values are reserved for future use and result in this function failing with an appropriate result code. nUuidHandle byVal nUuidHandle AS INTEGER This is a handle to a 16-bit or 128-bit UUID that identifies the type of service function provided by a the characteristics collected under it.
+All other values are reserved for future use and result in this function failing with an appropriate result code. nUuidHandle byVal nUuidHandle AS INTEGER This is a handle to a 16-bit or 128-bit UUID that identifies the type of service function provided by all the characteristics collected under it.
 It has been pre-created using one of the three functions: BleHandleUuid16(), BleHandleUuid128(), or BleHandleUuidSibling(). hService byRef hService AS INTEGER If the service attribute is created in the GATT table, then this contains a composite handle which references the actual attribute handle.
 This is then subsequently used when adding characteristics to the GATT table.
 If the function fails to install the service attribute for any reason, this variable will contain 0 and the returned result code will be non-zero.

 '''

 // Example :: BleServiceNew.sb

-// https://github.com/LairdCP/BL652-Applications/tree/master/UserGuideExamples
+// https://github.com/LairdCP/BL654-Applications/tree/master/UserGuideExamples

 #DEFINE BLE SERVICE SECONDARY

 0

 #DEFINE BLE SERVICE PRIMARY

 1

 //Create a Health Thermometer PRIMARY service attribute which has a uuid of 0x1809

-//composite handle for hts primary service
+DIM hHtsSvc //composite handle for hts primary service

-DIM hHtsSvc

 DIM hUuidHT : hUuidHT = BleHandleUuid16(0x1809) //HT Svc UUID Handle

 IF BleServiceNew(BLE SERVICE PRIMARY, hUuidHT, hHtsSvc) == 0 THEN

 PRINT "\nHealth Thermometer Service attribute written to GATT table"

-PRINT "\nUUID Handle value: ";hUuidHT
+PRINT "\nUUID Handle value: "; hUuidHT

 PRINT "\nService Attribute Handle value: "; hHtsSvc

 ELSE

 PRINT "\nService Commit Failed"

 ENDIF

-//-----

 //Create a Battery PRIMARY service attribute which has a uuid of 0x180F

-//composite handle for battery primary service
+DIM hBatSvc //composite handle for battery primary service

-DIM hBatSvc

 //or we could have reused nHtsSvc

 DIM hUuidBatt : hUuidBatt = BleHandleUuid16(0x180F) //Batt Svc UUID Handle

-IF BleServiceNew (BLE SERVICE PRIMARY, hUuidBatt, hBatSvc) == 0 THEN

-PRINT "\n\nBattery Service attribute written to GATT table"

-PRINT "\nUUID Handle value: "; hUuidBatt

-PRINT "\nService Attribute Handle value: "; hBatSvc

-ELSE

-PRINT "\nService Commit Failed"

-ENDIE

 '''